-2.2.1.
-Reliability on Obtained Estimation
+2.2.1 Reliability on Obtained Estimation

 First, we cannot know whether the estimated bandwidth obtained by pathchar is reliable or not.
-Pathchar uses the linear least square fitting to calculate β_n , which means that it assumes errors of minimum RTTs are normally distributed.
+Pathchar uses the linear least square fitting to calculate β_n , which implies that it assumes errors of minimum RTTs are normally distributed [5].
 However, we have no means to confirm whether errors follow a normal distribution or not.
-From this reason, it is necessary to consider another approach that can lead to bandwidth estimation independently of the error distribution.
+From this reason, it is necessary to consider another approach that can lead to bandwidth estimation independently from the error distribution.
 Such an approach is often called as a nonparametric approach.
 The nonparametric approach is already developed in pchar [7], an updated version of pathchar.
-While in pchar the user can choose the parametric or the nonparametric method for estimation, it does not offer any criterion to decide which approach is better.
-Another nonparametric approach is proposed in [4].
-In this paper, he proposed an original approach to control the number of measurement packets but we should use generic statistical estimate method.
+While in pchar, the user can choose the parametric or the nonparametric method for estimation, it does not offer any criterion to decide which approach is better.